'Why do you want to work for us?' Application and interview answers IT companies want

 - If you accepted the job, how long would you stick around?

-Recruiting and training graduates is a very expensive business.
-IT companies want to be convinced that the graduates they hire will be genuinely motivated to do the job and won’t leave after a few months or a year.
+Recruiting and training graduates costs employers a lot of money.
+IT and tech companies want to be convinced that the graduates they hire will be genuinely motivated to do the job and won’t leave after a few months or a year.
 You need to prove that you understand what the job is and that this fits in with your interests and long-term career goals.

 Gillian Bray, HR manager at Alfa, explains: ‘We have a great culture and we want to know that applicants really want to be a part of that.
 We want our people to stay more than two years.’
 Meanwhile a recruiter from a global IT company comments: ‘I think they really need to show that they believe in the company and what you do, that they’re choosing you.’